-Figure 5: Watermarking Process
+Figure 6: Watermarking Process

-The Data Provenance module will interact with several other modules of the PIMCity platform, namely the D-TE and P-DS.
+The Data Provenance module interacts with several other modules of the EasyPIMS platform, namely the D-TE and P-DS.
 The PIMS Marketplace will be responsible for interfacing with the DP module to deliver data to the data buyers once the transaction is fulfilled by the D-TE.

-The DP module will be watermarking data, initially as a centralized component.
-The first step towards implementing the Watermarking module is following the service architecture as in the previous Figure 5 of the module architectural design.
-The submodules are supported by an immutable database for historical transaction requests coming from the DP module.
-We should consider a key manager at the PD-S or DP side to manage watermarking with security and privacy guarantees when possible.
+The DP module watermarks data as a centralized component initially.
+The Watermarking module is following the service architecture as in the previous Figure 6 of the module architectural design.
+The submodules are supported by an immutable database for historical transaction requests coming from the DP watermarking with security and privacy guarantees when possible.
 Overall, the DP module will operate as a black box system that provides support to watermark data and return it to the Data Marketplace once the transaction at the D-TE is completed, thus storing an historical log of transactions in the system and counting how many times a dataset has been purchased, for example.